rajeshkhadka200/bir-sathi/README.md

 - ⛔ Eliminates unnecessary crowding at OPD counters
 - 🧘 Reduces stress by giving patients control over their wait
-- 📲 No app installs — just use WhatsApp
+- 📲 No app installs — just use WhatsApp.

 ---